omahs/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

     ```bash
     curl -sSf https://join.golem.network/as-requestor | bash -
     ```
-    You might be asked to modify your PATH afterwards.
+    You might be asked to modify your PATH afterward.

 === "Windows Manual installation"

-    Alternatively, if you can't install in easy way, you will do it manually in the following way:
+    Alternatively, if you can't install it in an easy way, you will do it manually in the following way:

     1. Download the requestor package - prefixed `golem-requestor` - appropriate for your platform from: [https://github.com/golemfactory/yagna/releases/latest](https://github.com/golemfactory/yagna/releases/latest).
     2. Unzip the archive to extract the two files: `yagna.exe` and `gftp.exe`.